 It’s the Catch 22.
 None of the women in your family suffer from hair loss or female pattern baldness and yet, why the thinning hair?
 According to London’s Royal Free Hospital, ‘About 45 per cent of women will have some degree of female pattern hair loss by the time they reach 50,’ says Dr Jennifer Jones, a dermatologist there.

-Hair thinning in women, also known as Tellogen Effluvium can occur for a number of reasons; medical, general or lifestyle, and genetic.
+Hair thinning in women can occur for a number of reasons; medical, general or lifestyle, and genetic.
 And because of the varying nature of female hair loss, not all hair thinning solutions may be appropriate.
 Today we’re going to look at the cause and effect of female hair thinning and female hair loss and look at the most effective hair thinning solutions available for women today.

-Hair thinning in women will usually begin at the crown of the head, and over varying amounts of time and not in every case, may continue round to the temples and front line of the head.
-However, hair thinning in women is described by hair loss specialists as ‘diffuse’ because in this case a distinct pattern or particular rate of hair loss is entirely individual.
+Hair thinning in women will usually begin at the crown of the head.
+Over varying amounts of time, it may continue round to the temples and front line of the head.
+However, hair thinning in women is described by hair loss specialists as ‘diffuse’ because the pattern or rate of hair loss is entirely individual.
 Because there’s no single pattern, it can be tricky to hide your thinning hair.
 Learn more about diffuse hair thinning.

 There are of course a number of potential medical reasons for hair thinning in women.
 The most common ones are:

 Genetic hair loss – female pattern balding may occur due to the condition residing in your family’s DNA.
 This kind of hair loss is identified by shrunken hair follicles which may be indicated through a biopsy as well as a general examination.

 Hair thinning women and the thyroid – Hyper- (high hormone level) or Hypo- (low hormone level) thyroidism is a treatable medical condition which can cause hair loss.
 The medication for a thyroid imbalance must also be taken with care as the side-effects of too high or low a dose could also affect hair growth.